Triphala Churna Side Effects: 3 Ways It May Cause Harm

 Triphala churna, an Ayurvedic medicine, has been used for centuries for its therapeutic value.
 It is a combination of three fruits – amalaki, bibhitaki, and haritaki.
 While it may have many health benefits, excessive and unregulated consumption may lead to serious side effects.
 The infographic below highlights the major side effects of this herbal remedy.
 Check it out!

 Triphala churna has been used for many centuries for the array of benefits it offers.
+Many people religiously use triphala for weight loss, one of its most popular benefits.
 However, one must also note the side effects of Triphala churna that are mostly associated with excess consumption.
-It may cause hypotensioni XA condition in which blood pressure drops below the normal range due to increased blood flow force, leading to fatigue and heart and brain damage. , trigger hypoglycemia, cause pregnancy complications and abortion, and even interact with some drugs.
+It may cause hypotensioni A condition in which blood pressure drops below the normal range due to increased blood flow force, leading to fatigue and heart and brain damage. , trigger hypoglycemia, cause pregnancy complications and abortion, and even interact with some drugs.
 Triphala churna may also aggravate depression and cause mood disturbances.
 Hence, caution is highly advised.
 However, taking it in moderation may offer important benefits.
 Consult your doctor for more information about its safety.

 Frequently Asked Questions